Koenkk/zigbee2mqtt.io/docs/devices/VZM31-SN.md

 Besides the numeric values the following values are accepted: `Disabled`.

 ### DefaultLevelLocal (numeric)
-Default level for the dimmer when it is turned on at the switch.
+Default level for the load when it is turned on at the switch.
 A setting of 255 means that the switch will return to the level that it was on before it was turned off..
 Value can be found in the published state on the `defaultLevelLocal` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"defaultLevelLocal": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"defaultLevelLocal": NEW_VALUE}`.
 The minimal value is `0` and the maximum value is `255`.

 ### DefaultLevelRemote (numeric)
-Default level for the dimmer when it is turned on from the hub.
+Default level for the load when it is turned on from the hub.
 A setting of 255 means that the switch will return to the level that it was on before it was turned off..
 Value can be found in the published state on the `defaultLevelRemote` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"defaultLevelRemote": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"defaultLevelRemote": NEW_VALUE}`.